 Similar to Option 2, but pin PDN\UART is connected to the CPU UART interface.
 Additional options (label UART):

-- + Detailed diagnostics and thermal management - + Passive braking and freewheeling for flexible, lowest power stop modes - + More options for microstep resolution setting (fullstep to 256 microstep) - + Software controlled motor current setting and more chopper options
+- + Detailed diagnostics and thermal management - Passive braking and freewheeling for flexible, lowest power stop modes - More options for microstep resolution setting (fullstep to 256 microstep) - + Software controlled motor current setting and more chopper options - Use StallGuard for sensorless homing and CoolStep for adaptive motor current and cool motor

 This mode allows replacing all control lines like ENN, DIAG, INDEX, MS1, MS2, and analog current setting VREF by a single interface line.
 This way, only three signals are required for full control: STEP, DIR and PDN\UART.
 Even motion without external STEP pulses is provided by an internal programmable step pulse generator: Just set the desired motor velocity.
-However, no ramping is provided by the TMC22xx.
-Access to multiple driver ICs is possible using an analog multiplexer IC.
+However, no ramping is provided by the TMC2209.